VALLEY ACADEMY FOR THE ARTS

 Invitation only.
 For intermediate and advanced dancers that are looking to enhance their performance opportunities and gain community service experience by participating in community outreach programs and performances.

-Valley Academy for the Arts Open Division offers classes for teens, adults, and seniors at all levels of experience.
+Valley Academy for the Arts offers instructional classes for teens, adults, and seniors at all levels of experience.

-• Ballet – Beginning Adult: An introductory level course that introduces the fundamentals of ballet (including barre and center work).
+• Beginning Adult Ballet: An introductory level course that introduces the fundamentals of ballet (including barre and center work).
 No previous dance experience required.

-• Ballet – Intermediate Adult: An intermediate class for dancers with previous ballet experience or for those dancers who have attended Ballet-Beginning Adult.
+• Intermediate Adult Ballet: An intermediate class for dancers with previous ballet experience or for those dancers who have attended Ballet-Beginning Adult.

 Dress Requirements

-• Pink or white tights (white socks may be worn during summer)
+• Pink tights (white socks may be worn during summer)

 • Pink ballet slippers